gfscott/eleventy-plugin-embed-everything/.changeset/breezy-rings-leave.md

 "eleventy-plugin-embed-everything": patch
 ---

-Add option to display a video title in Lite mode
+[YouTube] Add option to display a video title in Lite mode